javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

     alert(User); // class User { ... }
     ```
+    There are other differences, we'll see them soon.

 2. Class methods are non-enumerable.
     A class definition sets `enumerable` flag to `false` for all methods in the `"prototype"`.